mw0/Mlib/README.md

 ### `plotConfusionMatrix()`

 Makes pretty plots of confusion matrix data.
 Especially nice: has counts, recall and precision variants.

-(See docstring.)
+When type == 'recall', normalization across predicted values ensures that diagonal elements represent recall for each class, and 'precision' normalizes across actual values so that diagonal elements represent class precisions.
+(For recall and precision, max values are 1.0.)

 ### `detailedHistogram()`